 Music4Life™ started in 2007 when Richard N.J.
 “Dick” Lee of Seattle Public Schools invited me to coffee at the Tully’s in Magnolia.
 Dick said that I was about the only Rotarian he knew and wondered whether I thought there might be someone in the Rotary Club of Seattle who might be interested in helping acquire some “lovingly used” musical instruments for kids in Seattle Schools.
 My response was as found on the endorsement page of this website, but that I thought we needed a bigger purpose.
 So, I offered to develop a program plan and told Dick we could meet in a couple weeks to discuss it.
 That program plan, which included the name “Music4Life,” is what we continue implementing to this day.

 So Music4Life began as a demonstration project to help kids in the Seattle Public School District.
 Since then, additional programs have been started (in chronological order) at the request of the superintendents in the public school districts of Highline, Shoreline, Edmonds, Everett, Northshore, Bremerton and Auburn.
-Numerous other requests to set-up local Music4Life booster clubs are being considered, most notably in the Kent School District and Marysville Public Schools.
+Numerous other requests to set-up local Music4Life chapters are being considered, most notably in the Kent School District and Marysville Public Schools.

 The original name of our organization was “Rotary Music4Life,” because the concept was that it could be done anywhere there’s a Rotary club.
 There are nearly 33,000 Rotary clubs around the world, meaning there’s a Rotary club nearly everywhere you go.
 There’s even one in my little, rural hometown of Viroqua, Wisconsin.
 And like all Rotary clubs, its’ members are local leaders dedicated to community service.